Mike Murphy (sports radio personality): The Mike Murphy Show

 The Mike Murphy Show's theme song is sung by Howard Berk.

 In June 2009, it was announced that Murphy's program would be dropped from WSCR's lineup later that month to make room for Dan McNeil's "Danny Mac Show."
-It was subsequently disclosed that he remained off the air since then, and that his contract expired in May, 2010.
+He remained off the air from that point, and his contract expired in May, 2010.

 In June 2010, Murphy sued WSCR's ownership, CBS Radio, over a right of first refusal clause in their contract that prevented him from seeking employment within 50 miles of the station for 90 days before and 6 months after terminating employment with CBS Radio, unless he gave CBS the right to match the offer.

 Mike Murphy returned to radio on WMVP-AM (1000) on Sunday April 23, 2011 from 9 a.m. to 1 p.m. during the baseball season.
 His co-hosts the show with Fred Huebner, whom he previously co-hosted with at WSCR.

 On August 30, 2012, a conversation during an episode of the Boers and Bernstein radio show on the Score between Dan Bernstein, Laurence Holmes and Matt Abattacola, revealed that a regular contributor to Murphy's show was fictional.
 During many of Murphy's shows, Murphy would read emails he said were from a long time listener named Kenny Owens.
 However, Kenny Owens was a fictional character created by Murphy, whose emails were sent from Murphy's wife's email address, according to Abattacola (Murphy's email screener at the time).
 Upon finding this out, Rock Mamola, a member of Murphy's production staff at the time, called in using the moniker 'Kenny Owens' and outed Murphy's fabrication.